osu-cascades/gut-microbiota-mechanisms/README.md

   + **q = 1 - x**
   + **z = number of functions needed to be restored**

-Note:
+### Note

 Because of 64-bit limitations with JavaScript's maximum integer size, the equations cannot be used to safely compute all values for the visualization when the number of functions needed to be restored (z) is greater than 5.
-To avoid NaN values from exceedingly large numbers, the computation uses z = 5 when z > 5, as the numbers get set to 1 (100%) anyways when the result > 1.
-To avoid NaN values from exceedingly small numbers, the computation rounds them to 0.
+To distinguish `NaN` values from exceedingly large numbers, the computation uses `z = 5` when `z > 5`, as the numbers get set to 1 (100%) anyways when the result > 1.
+To distinguish `NaN` values from exceedingly small numbers, the computation rounds them down to 0.

----

 ## Deployment

 To deploy:

-1. Push to branch gh-pages
+1. Push your local _gh-pages_ branch to the remote _gh-pages_ branch.
-2. Submit a pull request
+2. (Optional) Submit a pull request.

 ---

 (c) 2018 Ryder McDowell.
 All rights reserved.